IBM-EPBL/IBM-Project-32203-1660208575/README.md

 Hazardous Area Monitoring for Industrial Plant powered by IoT

 AIM:
-  To monitor the temperature and humidity values of hazardous area in industrial power plant with help of virtualized raspberry pi and python script.
+  To monitor the temperature and humidity values of hazardous area in industrial plant.

 GAIN :
   >Automatic monitoring of hazardous area